PramisGrg/todo-app-drag-and-drop/README.md

 # Drag and Drop App

 A simple and intuitive to-do list application with drag-and-drop functionality to organize tasks efficiently.
-This project is designed to be user-friendly, responsive, and visually appealing.
+This project is designed to be user-friendly, responsive using tanstack optimistic update.

 ## Live Demo